numpy/numpy/doc/source/user/basics.creation.rst

 5) Creating arrays from raw bytes through the use of strings or buffers
 6) Use of special library functions (e.g., random)

-You can use these methods to create ND arrays or :doc:`structured_arrays`.
+You can use these methods to create ND arrays or :ref:`structured_arrays`.
 This document will cover general methods for ND array creation.

 1) Converting Python structures to NumPy Arrays